RISC-KC/basic_rv32s/guidelines/development_log.md

 And the start of Timing Closure.
 As I checked the waveforms for Timing Closure, I saw instructions simply passing through pipeline registers getting altered.
 Looking at the waveforms, an instruction that entered a pipeline register changed value as it moved across registers.
 Why does it change at the next clock?
-Originally it should be 2bc00093, but it starts as 23c00093 then 2bc00080, and only in EX does it become 2bc00093… The next instruction should be 01809113, but in ID it’s 01809100 and only in EX does it revert…
+Originally it should be 2bc00093, but it starts as 23c00093 then 2bc00080, and only in EX does it become 2bc00093...
+The next instruction should be 01809113, but in ID it’s 01809100 and only in EX does it revert...
-Pipeline registers should not alter values absent separate logic…
+Pipeline registers should not alter values absent separate logic...
-In Post Synthesis Functional Simulation and Behavior Simulation this worked… what’s the cause?
+In Post Synthesis Functional Simulation and Behavior Simulation this worked... what’s the cause?

 While debugging and seeing multiple changes within a single clock-high period, I felt not only glitches but also the structural vulnerability of combinational logic.
 So I plan to convert Instruction Memory to synchronous.
 If PC goes in once, it guarantees stability until the next cycle,